sushmarchandran/cloud-tsa/cloudtsa/docs/getstarted.md

 ```
 python demorun.py -dc democonfig.json -s abrupt_latency_part2
 ```
-**In your CloudTSA dashboard in Grafana,** you will see the charts from part 1 getting updated as in the following animation over a period of 4 min.
+**In your CloudTSA dashboard in Grafana,** continue with the same variable specifications and you will see the charts from part 1 getting updated as in the following animation over a period of *3 min*.

 <p align="center">
   <img src="https://raw.githubusercontent.com/istio-ecosystem/iter8-docs/master/cloudtsa/gif/abrupt_latency_part2.gif">